 The Federal Trade Commission will hold a series of public hearings during the fall and winter 2018 examining whether broad-based changes in the economy, evolving business practices, new technologies, or international developments might require adjustments to competition and consumer protection law, enforcement priorities, and policy.
 The PDF version of this content includes footnotes and sources.
 All the hearings will be webcast live.

-Click the date link for hearings presentations, video, transcripts, and public comments.
+Click on the date for presentations, videos, transcripts and public comments

 |#1||Sep.
 13, 2018||Review of Competition and Consumer Protection Landscape; Concentration and Competitiveness in U.S. Economy; Privacy Regulation; Consumer Welfare Standard in Antitrust; Vertical Mergers||Georgetown University Law Center, Washington, DC|